 Am I eligible for the EITC?

-There are three main criteria to claim the EITC:
+There are three main requirements to claim the EITC:

 - Income: You need to work and earn income.
 Your work doesn’t have to be year-round.
 Your earnings cannot be more than the amounts in the chart above, including investment income.
 Earned income can be from wages, salary, tips, employer-based disability, self-employment income, military pay, or union strike benefits.

 - Taxpayer Identification Number: You need to have Social Security numbers that permit work for you, your spouse, and any children claimed for the EITC.
 You do not need to be a citizen to claim the EITC if you have a Social Security Number.
-You cannot claim the federal EITC if you file your taxes with an ITIN.
+You cannot claim the federal EITC if you file your taxes with an Individual Taxpayer Identification Number (ITIN).
 For more information, please see Tax Filing with Immigrant or DACA Status.
-New: if you live in California, Colorado, Maine, Maryland, or New Mexico, you may be eligible to get the state EITC with an ITIN.
+New: if you live in California, Colorado, Maine, Maryland, New Mexico, Oregon, or Washington, you may be able to get the state EITC with an ITIN.

 - Qualifying Child: If you claim children for the EITC, they must be a “qualifying child”.
-See below for details.
+See the next section details.

-- You must be 19 years of age and above if you are not claiming children
+- Worker’s Age: You must be between the ages of 25 and 64 if you are not claiming children.

 Does my child qualify for the EITC?